peschue/ai4eu-sudoku/README.md

 You can follow the logs of each docker container using `./helper.py follow <component>`, for example `./helper.py follow gui`.

-# Running Sudoku using Acumos
+# Running Sudoku using AI4EU Experiments Acumos

-First we onboarding three components to Acumos (Gui, Evaluator, ASP Solver).
+First we onboarding three components to AI4EU Experiments Acumos platform (Gui, Evaluator, ASP Solver).

 These components are all built from this repository and first need to be uploaded to a docker registry.